Royal Deeside Railway

-The Royal Deeside Railway is a Scottish heritage railway located at Milton of Crathes railway station on a part of the original Deeside Railway.
+The Royal Deeside Railway is a heritage railway located at Milton of Crathes railway station on a part of the original Deeside Railway, in Scotland, United Kingdom.

-Original Railway
+Original railway

 Originally constructed between 1853 and 1866, the Deeside Railway ran between Ballater railway station and Aberdeen Ferryhill railway station.
-The line was regularly used by the Royal Family and other important people visiting Balmoral.
+The line was regularly used by the Royal Family and other important people visiting Balmoral Castle.
 The line closed in stages between 1966 and 1967.

 The line was one of those closed by the Beeching Report.

-Preservation History
+Preservation history

 The Royal Deeside Railway Preservation Society was formed in 1996 with the intention of restoring the section of the Deeside Railway which ran between Banchory and Milton of Crathes.
 The society began restoration work in 2003.
 The society operated a one-mile section of track starting in 2007.
 The first steam-hauled passenger service operated in 2010.
 In 2020, the railway opened a new station at Birkenbaud lay-by.